pglevy/ghfnc-preso/README.md

 - Why GitHub
 - What it offers
 - When to consider
-- What do to do next
+- What to do next

 ### A little about me